 The evaluation found that, even where Cohesion Funding was relatively small, it could be a catalyst for change.
 Evidence from successful regions underlined the importance of long-term planning.
 Cohesion Policy played a key role in setting the agenda and giving regional stakeholders the chance to meet and consider development strategies.

-Ex post evaluation, Work Package 4 " Structural Change and Globalisation" http://ec.europa.eu/regional_policy/sources/docgener/evaluation/expost2006/wp4_en.htm
+Ex post evaluation of the ERDF 2000-2006, Work Package 4: Structural Change and Globalisation, http://ec.europa.eu/region-al\policy/sources/docgener/evaluation/expost2006/wp4\en.htm